danyg/jsdoc3Template/README.md

 RoadMap (To do)
 --------------
-- Document the code ;P
+- Document the documenting code ;P
 - Graph of inheritance
 - More efficient template system (actually undescore)
 - Custom tags in classes